chakra-ui/chakra-ui/CONTRIBUTING.md

 `Issue Type` - Shows the type of issue being worked on, and could be any one of the following:

-- bug (any fix to an existing feature to correct an anomaly).
+- fix (any fix to an existing feature to correct an anomaly).
 - feature (a new, working functionality).
 - chore (a task that doesn't change the behavior of the library. e.g documentation, tests addition, etc).